 If you are paying or owe child support, the court will not reduce your child support based on a voluntary reduction in income.
 However, in some cases, the drop in income associated with retirement can be sufficient grounds for a modification of court-ordered child support.

-Factors The California Family Court Considers
+Factors California Family Courts Consider

 In considering whether your decision to retire will justify a reduction in child support, the first question the court will ask is whether the decision to retire was voluntary.
 The Placer County family court wants to make sure that you are not retiring only to reduce child support payments.
-The family court will consider your retirement to be a voluntary reduction in income if you are young and healthy enough to continue to work.
+Accordingly, the California family court will consider your retirement to be a voluntary reduction in income if you are young and healthy enough to continue to work.
 On the other hand, if you are at retirement age and in poor health, you have a much stronger argument that your retirement is not voluntary.

 Age of The Children

 If the children are very young, the court is less likely to reduce child support.
 Simply put, the policies behind the Guideline formula for calculating child support place the children’s interests as the state’s top priority, and in the court’s eyes, the parties’ decision to have children late in life comes with an expectation of supporting those children while they’re dependents.
 Accordingly, if you are approaching retirement age (let’s say 65), but physically able to work and have elementary school children, the court may be disinclined to reduce child support.

 The next question is whether you are taking any steps to mitigate reduced income due to retirement.
 The judge will want to know whether you have another way to supplement your retirement income.
 If you have any additional income sources, the family court can consider the supplemental income in conjunction with your pension in determining the amount of reduced child support.

 Your Central Argument